zowe/zowe-cli-scs-plugin/README.md

 -   NPM version 7 (npm@7) and NPM version 8 (npm@8) requirements:

-    On Windows operating systems, ensure that your computer is connected to the Internet and issue the following command before you install the SCS plug-in:
+    On Windows operating systems, ensure that your computer is connected to the Internet and issue the following command before you install the plug-in:

     ```
     npm install -g prebuild-install
     ```

 ### Linux (graphical)

 -   Install the packages `gnome-keyring` and `libsecret` (or `libsecret-1-0` on Debian and Ubuntu).